ohiggins/DLC_MK7/README.md

 ## Known Issues
 1. Alarms need to be set each time and are not reccuring.
 This is possible but the alrms need to be reset after each change.
+2. On "No Packet yet error" need to output to 7 seg "err"